awsdocs/aws-doc-sdk-examples/dotnetv3/SNS/README.md

-# Amazon Simple Notification Service (SNS) SDK for .NET 3 examples
+# Amazon Simple Notification Service (Amazon SNS) SDK for .NET 3 examples

 Amazon SNS is a fully managed messaging service for both system-to-system and app-to-person (A2P) communication.